 The Irish Republican Army (IRA) attacked the Royal Irish Constabulary at the same time as Sinn Féin declared the Irish Republic in 1919.
 The British administration declared martial law and the violence escalated.
 While the IRA attacked police and military targets and prominent British administrators, reprisals by the British Army and Royal Irish Constabulary affected the general Roman Catholic population.
 In Ulster the UVF attacked the Roman Catholic community.

 Some Roman Catholics took revenge on Protestants or intimidated them, especially in the border counties with Northern Ireland: Donegal, Leitrim, Cavan, Monaghan and Louth.
 The bitterness between Protestants and Roman Catholics was so great that one-third of the Protestant community had left the Irish Republic by 1926.
 After 1926 intermarriage led to a further decline in the Protestant community, since the Roman Catholic Church requires the children of mixed marriages to be raised as Roman Catholics.

-Article 44 of the 1937 Irish Constitution is discriminatory against Protestants – declaring that ‘the State recognizes the special position of the Roman Catholic Church as the guardian of the faith professed by the great majority of the citizens’.
-However, the constitution also guarantees freedom of religious faith.
-The special position of the Roman Catholic Church was removed from the constitution in 1972 after a referendum in which 88 per cent of the poll voted to abolish it.
+Article 44 of the 1937 Irish Constitution was discriminatory against Protestants – declaring that ‘the State recognizes the special position of the Roman Catholic Church as the guardian of the faith professed by the great majority of the citizens’.
+However, the Constitution also guaranteed freedom of religious faith.
+The special position of the Roman Catholic Church was removed from the Constitution in 1972 after a referendum in which 88 per cent of the poll voted to abolish it.

 Protestants still include a number of large landowners and they hold a disproportionate number of high-status jobs.
 The affluence and social status of some Protestants leaves them unaffected or less affected by the indirect discrimination against Protestants in employment, education and housing.